mngibso/box-manage/README.md

 # box-manage
 Used angular-fullstack.
 Sandbox for:

+* Create a service that allows Angular apps to obtain a Box access (authentication) token to upload and access content on behalf of a Box user.
 * Experiment with "best practices" for Angular found in various videos.
-* Figure out how to deploy to Heroku with grunt.
+* Deploy to Heroku with grunt without adding the dist/ directory to git.
-* Play with Yeoman.
-* Play with box api.
+* Use Yeoman

 ## Best Practices?